Birth Photos for Wedding Clients

 The birth of your child is one of the most defining moments of your life.

-Ten years ago I traveled to Chicago to shoot this dynamic couple’s wedding.
-So when Beth told me that they were expecting again, I joked “Want me to photograph the birth?” to which she immediately replied “YES!”.
-Later, when they approached me to ask what it would take to have me travel to Seattle to shoot this birth, my initial reaction was “I can’t do that”, followed immediately by “Can I do that?
-Why can’t I do that?”.
-And so a plan was set in place, and dates were chosen, and we crossed our fingers that baby would decide to arrive during the days allotted to my visit.
+Ten years ago I travelled to Chicago to shoot the wedding of this dynamic couple.
+Now living in Seattle, Beth told me that they were expecting again and I joked “Want me to photograph the birth?” to which she immediately replied “YES!”.
+Willing to accept the risk of me missing the birth entirely without being able to receive a refund, they booked me and bought my tickets.
+Travel dates were chosen and we crossed our fingers that baby would arrive during my visit.

 My first day in Seattle we took a hike – literally – in hopes of encouraging those irregular contractions into something more.
-We drove into the city centre to give me a taste of the town.
-Then we went home and called the midwife.
-She came over with a bag of goodies and some encouraging words to help labour along.
+They drove into the city centre to give me a taste of the West Coast.
+Then we went to their home and called the midwife for a check up.
+She came over with a bag of goodies and some encouraging words to help labour pick up.
 The other kids dropped in to say hello (they were staying with grandparents nearby).
-And we waited.

 2:30am – I receive word that it’s go time.
-Midwives are on their way and daddy is filling up the birthing tub.
+“The midwives are on their way back and Joey is filling up the birthing tub.”
 There’s a lot of excitement in the air.
 Unfortunately, all that excitement cause the labour to stall.
-Beth and Joey tried a sunrise walk with some coffee to get things going again, but soon it was obvious that we baby had taken a break.
-The midwives headed out (to another birth, coincidentally) and momma and dad went for a small rest.
+Beth and Joey try a sunrise walk with some coffee to get things going again, but soon it’s obvious that baby has taken a break.
+The midwives head out (to another birth, coincidentally) and momma and dad go for a small rest.

 Later that morning – Contractions hit in full force.
 Then disappear without warning.
 This is becoming a pattern.
 Weird.